adrybakov/wulfric/docs/source/api/index.rst

 :Release: |version|

-The main interface to the package should be imported as
+Wulfric is usually imported as

 .. doctest::